Psychology

 PSYC 2850 Seminar I: Psychology Engages the World — 2 credits

 The first of two seminars required for the psychology major, this course is designed to assist students as they explore the psychological knowledge, skills and abilities they will gain through the psychology major, and plan their curriculum accordingly.
 Students will explore careers, graduate school options and learn about the professional world of work.
 Students will also learn about diversity and ethics as applied to the science and practice of psychology.
-As part of this course, Students will engage in a 20-25 hour service internship in which they practice applying their psychological knowledge, skills and abilities.
-Offered in the College for Women.
+Offered in the College for Women and the College for Adults.

 Prerequisite with concurrency: Third psychology course.